|

 thanks to the Urban Cowboy menace, I noticed

-could help but worry what would happen if Victoria left now.
+could not help but worry what would happen if Miss Popularity left now.

-For this reason I chose to appear her rather than stand up
+For this reason I chose to appease her rather than stand up

 to her.